MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 2. It imports Shopify orders and supplementary information.
 * The Shopify Connector processes all records in the **Shopify Orders to Import** table that match the filter criteria you defined on the **Sync Orders from Shopify** request page.
 For example, tags, channel, or the fulfilment status.
 If you haven't specified any filters it processes all records.
-* When importing shopify order, the Shopify Connector requests additional information from Shopify:
+* When importing Shopify order, the Shopify Connector requests additional information from Shopify:

     * Order header
     * Order lines